Does poverty cause deforestation or does deforestation cause poverty? The answer is both.

 Thus deforestation and poverty are locked in a harmful relationship.
 And it’s the world’s poor whose health and livelihood suffers most.

 Help EDN stand up for the poor and reforest our planet!
+Visit the Canopy Project to find out how even your small actions can make a big difference.

 Join the movement